goto-eof/elisys-home-automation/README.md

 Currently, Elisys Home Automation Server supports the motion/temperature/humidity/pressure sensors, so that it allows to store and retrieve the data provided by a several sensors controlled by a ESP32 device (or Raspberry Pi).
-Moreover, EHAS provides the functionality to control remotely a Relay device.
+Moreover, E.H.A.S. provides the functionality to control remotely a Relay device.
 In particular, it allows to:

 - retrieve data from a Motion detector
   - supply the configuration for the motion sensor when it starts for the first time;